Carbon Reduction Input Fields

 The elimination of all onsite combustion and provision of 100% of the project’s energy use from electric sources.

-EUI reduction
+EUI Target

 The reduction of the building’s EUI by any of a number of strategies.
+If the you have not entered a custom EUI, the EUI is estimated via ZeroTool.

 The addition of a solar PV array on the project site.
 The size of this array can be input in three forms: